 Besides, it’s important to keep in mind that boats are made to travel.

-Climate change such as freezing temperatures of the North Atlantic or humid swells of the tropics can also put pressure on wiring.
+Changing climates, such as freezing temperatures of the North Atlantic or humid swells of the tropics, can also put pressure on wiring.

-For these reasons, marine electricians use stranded, thinned wiring, which is more resistant to corrosion and flexible than solid copper ones.
+For these reasons, they use stranded, thinned wiring, which is more resistant to corrosion and flexible than solid copper ones.

-They have crimped connections which reduces the possibility of breakage contrary to soldered connections.
+They have crimped connections which reduce the possibility of breakage contrary to soldered connections.

 Insulating layers on marine cabling are also more chafe-resistant and robust.

-Wiring has to be secured from fuel lines carefully as well as sensitive navigation equipment which electromagnetic energy can interfere with.
+Wiring has to be secured from fuel lines carefully, as well as sensitive navigation equipment that electromagnetic energy can interfere with.

-The correct design and running of bonding systems help direct this energy far from sensitive parts, which is essential for protection against lightning strikes.
+The correct design and running of bonding systems help direct this energy far from sensitive parts.

-These programs usually cover electrical systems as a part of their extended curriculum of marine engineering.
+The programs they offer cover electrical systems as a part of their extended curriculum of marine engineering.

-Some programs, such as the maritime program at Virginia’s Tidewater Community College, offer separate certification for marine electrical systems.
+Some programs, such as the maritime program at Virginia’s Tidewater Community College, offer separate certifications for marine electrical systems.

-The certification in ABYC (American Boat and Yacht Council) standards is more essential for marine electricians.
+Certification in American Boat and Yacht Council (ABYC) standards is essential for marine electricians.

 With this certification, you can stay ahead of the competition.

-Marine electricians that work on the vessels at sea have to qualify for STCW (Standards of Training, Certification, and Watchkeeping) or TWIC (Transportation Workers Identification Card) rating.
+Marine electricians that work on vessels at sea have to qualify for one of these certifications:

-These documents are issued by Coast Guard and cover general safety at sea.
+The Coast Guard will issue these documents and cover general safety at sea.

-All merchant mariners are required to have this regardless of their specialty.
+Also, they require all merchant mariners to have this regardless of their specialty.

-Marine electricians employed on vessels at moorings or in dry dock usually need the same state-level licensing as other electricians in the area.
+Marine electricians usually need the same state licensing as other electricians.

 They would likely go through the same apprenticeship program as well.

-These licenses can be obtained from the National Joint Apprenticeship and Training Committee.
+They can obtain state licenses from the National Joint Apprenticeship and Training Committee (NJATC).

-Most marine electrician jobs are available near coastlines in America.
+Most marine electrician jobs are available near U.S. coastlines.

-At some larger vessels, full-time electricians are a part of the regular crew.
+At some larger vessels, full-time electricians become part of the regular crew.

 Journeyman electricians can make twice as much.

-Most ship construction moved from the US overseas, so shipyard electricians out of the defense industry are rarely hired.
+Most ship construction moved from the U.S. overseas, so employers rarely hire shipyard electricians out of the defense industry.